Location: Center Strip

 The service has always been top-notch, with a friendly, attentive staff; short waits for check-in, valet, and room service; and plenty of casino personnel for change and drinks.

 So a very good hotel that you will probably overlook for something to get your heart pounding.
 How about this?
 Rates here are usually substantially less than the hotels that surround it.
-I’ve seen rates as low as $59 during the week and $99 on weekends.
-To be fair it is usually higher than that and the new Jubilee! rooms are significantly more, but you could double those rates and still come in less than what you’d pay at Bellagio, Paris, Caesars, and others nearby.
-This is before you add in the nightly resort fee of $35 (plus tax) per night that covers things like Internet, local calls, and fitness center access, but since everyone is charging a resort fee these days it still means you’ll probably end up with a lower bill than at neighboring hotels.
+I’ve seen rates as low as $45 during the week and $129 on weekends.
+To be fair it is usually higher than that but you could double those rates and still come in less than what you’d pay at Bellagio, Paris, Caesars, and others nearby.
+This is before you add in the nightly resort fee of $37 (plus tax) per night that covers things like Internet, local calls, and fitness center access, but since everyone is charging a resort fee these days it still means you’ll probably end up with a lower bill than at neighboring hotels.
 I don’t know about you, but saving money gets my heart pounding.

 Recommended for: People who want to be in the heart of the action but don’t want to pay through the nose for it.